architv/programming_using_python/notes/C1/README.md

 - Find the sum of reverse of two numbers eg if a = 23 and b = 41 then reverse of a = 32 and b = 14, sum = 46

-- Print the follwing pattren
+- Print the following pattern

     1
    232
   34543